harvardinformatics/snakemake-workshop/run/index.md

     | `-j 1`              | This tells the workflow to use 1 processing core |
     | `-s demo.smk`       | The path to the workflow script file |

 What happened?
-We got an error referring to something about a sample_sheet.
+We got an error referring to something about a `sample_sheet`.
 This is because we haven't done anything to prepare our particular input files for this workflow.
 Snakemake scripts should be generalizeable to any set of similar inputs, so we need to know how to prepare our own inputs to run through the file.
 The workflow documentation is crucial for this.

 Let's say we found the following documentation for this workflow: